Mikhail-Vaganov/FS_HTTP_API/README.md

   * Method: POST
   * Returns: Uploads a file with name *file_name* using POST semantics.
   * Parameters: **autorename** - defines if the server should rename the uploading file, provided the file with the same name already exists.
 Values: 1 for true and 0 for false
-  * Request Body: The submitted file from a form or a random contents to fill the created file.
+  * Request Body: The submitted file from a form or a random content to fill the created file.

 4. /fsapi/files/\<file_name\>
   * Method: PUT